-We are a nationally recognized and award-winning expert in empowering high school students to succeed.
+We are a nationally recognized and award-winning expert in empowering students to succeed.
 Through our evidence-based and structured Workforce Prep program, students throughout Metro Detroit are immersed in a multi-year experiential curriculum that begins in tenth grade and continues throughout college.
 The program includes in-class mentoring, life skills development, goal setting, job readiness training, and career exploration.
-With help from volunteer mentors and the business community, students are transformed into self-reliant, employable, and productive adults with defined academic and career goals, and highly desirable workforce skills.
-Since 1994, we have positively impacted more than 49,000 students and awarded $1.9 million in scholarships.
-Learn more at https://winningfutures.org or watch our 25th anniversary video.
+With help from volunteer mentors and the business community, students are empowered to become self-reliant, employable, and productive adults.
+Since 1994, we have positively impacted more than 50,000 students and awarded $2.1 million in scholarships.
+Learn more at WinningFutures.org or watch our program video.

 Culture: Winning Futures is a great company to work for!
-We have team activities and lunches, celebrate birthdays and work anniversaries, only respond to messages in off-hours if there is a major issue, paid holidays, and 401(K) with a match.
+We have team activities and lunches, celebrate birthdays, work anniversaries, and heritage/awareness months, only respond to emails/texts/calls in off-hours if there is a major issue, health benefits, paid holidays including Juneteenth, open paid time off (details provided in job offer), and 401(K) with a match.
 One employee shared:

 “The atmosphere and energy of the company is something that I love.
 The people I work with are great, and everyone is extremely dedicated to their work and the cause.
 It is a well-organized and managed nonprofit, which has been wonderful to work for.”

 - Maintain a timeline for applications and reports and complete those before the due date.

 - Write and submit grants for new funds and to re-apply to current foundations.
 We currently do not apply for federal grants.

 - Update and create attachments for grant applications.

 - Enter data into our CRM system (Sumac) to track potential grants/donors, applications, reports, and benefits (we will train you).